jdeathe/centos-ssh-apache-php/README.md

 ##### APACHE_MOD_SSL_ENABLED

 By default SSL support is disabled but a second port, (mapped to 8443), is available for traffic that has been been through upstream SSL termination (SSL Offloading).
 If you want the container to support SSL directly then set ```APACHE_MOD_SSL_ENABLED=true``` this will then generate a self signed certificate and will update Apache to accept traffic on port 443.

-*Note:* The included helper script [run.sh](https://github.com/jdeathe/centos-ssh-apache-php/blob/centos-6/run.sh) will automatically map the docker host port 8580 to 443 but if you are running docker manually can use the following.

 ```
 $ docker stop apache-php.app-1.1.1 && \